FREQUENTLY ASKED QUESTIONS (FAQS)

 I wasn’t a business major in college.
 Do I need to take any classes before enrolling?

-There are 5 prerequisite courses that may need to be taken if they were not needed for your bachelor’s degree.
-If you need to take any of these courses it is advised that you take them early in the program so they will fit in your schedule and have the correct prerequisite for a class you want to take.
-Prerequisites needed are: managerial and financial accounting, 300-level finance, macro and microeconomics, calculus, and statistics.
-These courses can be taken at Rockford University, but do not count towards your 36 MBA credit hours and must be taken prior to graduating.
+There are 3 prerequisite courses that may need to be taken if they were not needed for your bachelor’s degree.
+If you need to take any of these courses, it is advised that you take them early in the program.
+Prerequisites needed are: accounting, finance, and economics.
+These courses can be taken at Rockford University within the MBA program, but do not count towards your 36 MBA credit hours and must be taken prior to graduating.
 You may take a proficiency exam if you feel you have gained the knowledge of a particular prerequisite.
 The cost is $50 per exam.
-Contact the Graduate Studies Office at 815-226-4040 for a transcript evaluation and for information on the proficiency exam.
+Contact the Office of Adult & Graduate Admission at 815-226-4040 for a transcript evaluation and for information on the proficiency exam.

 I have a busy schedule.
 How often do MBA classes meet?

+The MBA program is designed for the working adult.
 Classes are set up around normal daytime business hours.
-Classes are offered evenings once a week, early mornings twice a week and Saturday morning.
+Classes are offered evenings once a week and Saturday morning.

 Can I just take a few courses that interest me and not get the MBA degree?